-If your butcher hasn’t already done it, remove the skin from the pork, and any excess fat you see.
-Once the skin is removed and the fat is trimmed, puncture the meat with a metal skewer or long thin sharp object.
+Trim any excess fat then puncture the meat with a metal skewer or long thin sharp object.
 Make about 20-30 holes all around the meat.

 Mix all the ingredients for the brine together in a bowl large enough to put the pork into, and mix together well.
 Add the pork into the bowl, making sure it is as submerged as it can be.
-Cover with cling film, and leave for 1 hour.
+Cover with cling film, and leave for minimum 6 hours, preferably overnight.

-Finely mince the garlic cloves.
-Add a good pinch of salt, and a small drizzle of olive oil onto the board, and begin to smear the garlic with your knife, forming a paste.
-Once the garlic has become a puree, add it into a bowl, and add in all the other ingredients for the rub.
+To make the rub, finely mince the garlic cloves.
+Then, add a pinch of salt, and a small drizzle of olive oil onto the board, and begin to smear the garlic with your knife, forming a paste.
+Add this into a bowl, along with all the other ingredients for the rub.

 Preheat your oven to 120C.
 Top and tail the 2 onions.
 Cut into thirds, horizontally, forming thick discs.
 Remove the skin from the outer layer, and place together on the bottom of a large roasting tin.

-Once the pork has brined for 1 hour, remove it from the liquid (but do not tip the liquid away), and pat the outside as dry as possible.
+Once the pork has brined, remove it from the liquid (but do not tip the liquid away), and pat the outside as dry as possible.
 Apply the rub to the meat liberally, ensuring all parts of the meat are coated evenly.
 If there is not enough rub for a thick coating, then make some more using the same ratio of ingredients as before, and apply to the pork.